How to Handle Complex Data with Hierarchical Extraction

 When dealing with complex, nested data structures, a single LLM call can struggle to produce a valid, complete JSON object.
 The hierarchical extraction feature is designed to solve this by breaking the problem down into smaller, more manageable pieces.

-Use hierarchical extraction when your data has clear parent-child relationships (e.g., companies, departments, and employees) and standard extraction methods fail to capture the full structure.
+Use hierarchical extraction when your data has clear parent-child relationships and standard extraction fails.
+Use the following decision tree to decide:

 Warning